leanprover/logic_and_proof_lean3/functions_in_lean.rst

 Similarly, saying that two sets :math:`X` and :math:`Y` have a one-to-one correspondence asserts the existence of a function :math:`f : X \to Y` as well as an inverse to :math:`f`.
 For another example, in :numref:`functions_and_relations` we asserted that every functional relation gives rise to a corresponding function, and vice-versa.

 What makes these statements interesting is that they involve quantification, both existential and universal, over functions and relations.
 This takes us outside the realm of first-order logic.
-One option is to develop a theory in the language of first-order logic in which the universe contains functions, and relations as objects; we will see later that this is what axiomatic set theory does.
+One option is to develop a theory in the language of first-order logic in which the universe contains functions and relations as objects; we will see later that this is what axiomatic set theory does.
 An alternative is to extend first-order logic to involve new kinds of quantifiers and variables, to range over functions and relations.
 This is what higher-order logic does.

 There are various ways to go about this.
-In view of the relationship between functions and relations described above, one can take relations as basic, and define functions in terms of them, or vice-versa.
+In view of the relationship between functions and relations described earlier, one can take relations as basic, and define functions in terms of them, or vice-versa.
 The following formulation of higher-order logic, due to the logician Alonzo Church, follows the latter approach.
 It is sometimes known as *simple type theory*.

 Start with some basic types, :math:`X, Y, Z, \ldots` and a special type, :math:`\mathrm{Prop}`, of propositions.
 Add the following two rules to build new types: